ni1o1/pybdshadow/README.md

 ### Shadow coverage analysis

-`pybdshadow` also have the functionality to analysis the shadow coverage in given date:
+`pybdshadow` also have the functionality to analysis the shadow coverage in given date.
 Detail usage can be found in [this example](https://github.com/ni1o1/pybdshadow/blob/main/example/example-analysis.ipynb).

-Roof shadow:
+Result of shadow coverage

 ![1651490411329.png](image/README/1651490411329.png)

-Ground shadow:
 ![1651490416315.png](image/README/1651490416315.png)